shan1177/Board-Game/README.md

 # Board-Game
-Simple three player game made in Python
+Created a small board game type thing in twenty minutes\
+GUI to be added later